Battle of York: Third incursion, August 1814

 In the months after the second American incursion into York, the defences around the harbour were significantly improved, as the British needed to protect a four-vessel squadron that would be stationed at the town's harbour.
 On August 6, 1814, the American Lake Ontario squadron pursued HMS Magnet, before its captain set fire to the ship, preventing its capture.
 Suspecting the ship sailed from York, the American naval squadron made its way to the settlement in order to evaluate the situation, and discover if any more ships could be captured there.

 Arriving near York's harbour, the American squadron dispatched USS Lady of the Lake to negotiate under a white flag, in a ploy to evaluate the town's defences.
 However, the militia stationed at Fort York opened fire at the schooner, which returned fire, before withdrawing to rejoin the American squadron.
-The 8th Regiment of Foot, and the 82nd Regiment of Foot were sent to York in an effort to bolster the town's defences.
-The American squadron did not attempt to engage the newly built defences, although they remained outside York's harbour for the next three days before sailing away.
+The 8th Regiment of Foot, and the 82nd Regiment of Foot were sent to York to bolster the town's defences.
+The American squadron did not engage the newly built defences, although they remained outside York's harbour for the next three days before sailing away.